 Traditional Medicinals Organic Pregnancy Tea - The main ingredient in this tea is Raspberry leaf, which is said to help your immune system and strengthen your uterine muscles in preparation for childbirth (along with help with breastmilk supply after childbirth).
 It also has a couple other herbs that are great for pregnancy.
-It is important to note that some doctors don't recommend taking this tea during the first and second trimester, so ask your doctor before beginning supplementation with it.
+It is important to note that some doctors don't recommend taking this tea during the first and second trimester, so definitely ask your doctor before beginning supplementation with it.
 I began drinking it nightly at about 32 weeks.
 At about 36 weeks I switched over to Traditional Medicinals Organic Raspberry Leaf Tea which is JUST pure raspberry leaves at a MUCH higher concentration.
 I didn't use it for this, but have also heard great things about drinking this in high concentration during labor to keep the uterus contracting strongly.
 As a final benefit, it tastes great and helped me get more water in my system on a daily basis (your doctor will ask you to drink insane amounts of water during pregnancy and especially during the last trimester to keep your amniotic fluid at a good level).

-Let me just put this out there - podcasts are AMAZING.
+Podcasts are AMAZING.
 Prior to getting pregnant I would listen to them occasionally, but during pregnancy I started listening to them regularly (whenever I was driving or walking the dogs - even for 15 minutes), and I've loved all of the information that I've learned when I would usually just be listening to music (efficiency = a happy Jenna).
 Here are the top 3 podcasts that I have gleaned SO much knowledge and information from and highly recommend.
 They are a great resource for everything from prenatal care and considerations, pregnancy, postpartum, and pediatric care along with natural childbirth and more.

 The Modern Mamas Podcast - by Laura Bruner and Jess Gaertner